-Onsite clinics have shifted from a wellness strategy for improving health to a business strategy for improving the performance of the entire company, according to Larry Boress, executive director of the National Association of Worksite Health Centers.
+Onsite clinics have shifted from a wellness strategy for improving health to onsite clinics as a business strategy for improving the performance of the entire company, according to Larry Boress, executive director of the National Association of Worksite Health Centers.

 Boress, who is also the president & CEO of the Midwest Business Group on Health, spoke at a recent Onsite Clinic User Group meeting for Alliance members who offer health services to employees in the workplace.